8 Best Things to Do in Stonehenge

 How long does it take to visit Stonehenge?

-In case you have decided on an excursion from London, the most popular option among tourists as it is one of the best you can do from the capital (especially if you travel to London for 6 days or more), usually the visit to Stonehenge is extended for about two hours.
+In case you have decided for an excursion from London, the most popular option among tourists as it is one of the best that you can do from the capital (especially if you travel to London for 6 days or more), usually the visit to Stonehenge takes about two hours.

-Although it is always advisable to be informed of possible changes, the opening hours of Stonehenge during the low season starts at 9:30 am and closes at 17:00.
+Although it is always advisable to be informed of possible changes, Stonehenge's opening hours during the low season start at 9:30 am and close at 17:00.
 During the summer, you can visit until 8:00 pm.
-Remember that, if you go on your own, it is essential to make a reservation in advance that includes the arrival time
+Remember that, if you go on your own, it is essential to make a reservation in advance, including the time of arrival.

 When is the best time to visit Stonehenge?

-The weather is a major concern for those wishing to visit Stonehenge, as the monument is located outdoors.
+Weather is a major concern for those who wish to visit Stonehenge, since the monument is located outdoors.
 Because of its geographical location, rain (or even snow) is quite common, so the best time to visit Stonehenge is usually in the months of June, July or August.

 Is Stonehenge a good monument to visit with children?